HomeBlogProposals

 Our Single Proposal Writing engagement handles a full 30-page proposal: compliance matrix, win-theme workshop, writing, graphics, color team reviews. $4,500 standard, $3,600 for verified veterans.

 Federal proposal writing is an applied skill, not a creative one.
 The rules are knowable.
-The framework compounds: every proposal you write well makes the next one faster because your win themes, templates, and price-to-win analyses carry forward.
+Every proposal you write well makes the next one faster — win themes, templates, and price-to-win work carries forward.

-The difference between small primes that win and small primes that don't is almost never solution quality.
-It's compliance discipline, proof density, and a realistic price position — applied consistently across every submission.
+The gap between small primes that win and small primes that don't is almost never solution quality.
+It's compliance discipline, proof density, and a realistic price position.
+Applied consistently, every time.

 Want us to run this for you?